SSAgov/genesys/tutorials/01-Getting-Started/03-Add-Tables-Quickly.md

 Creating UEF Tables Quickly
 ---------------------------

 You can use the Emmet command above to quickly create generic HTML tables.
-If you want to turn those tables into UEF Tables, then wrap your `table` element within a `div` element with the `uef-table` class:
+If you want to turn those tables into UEF Tables (or any other type of framework table), then wrap your `table` element within a `div` element with the `uef-table` class:

 ```
 <div class="uef-table">